Skip to main content

 .promise()

 If no ID is provided, one is generated and a new promise is created.
-If an ID is provided and a promise alread exists with that ID, then the existing promise is returned.
+If an ID is provided and a promise already exists with that ID, then the existing promise is returned (if the idempotency keys match).

 This is very useful for HITL (Human-In-The-Loop) use cases where you want to block progress until a human has taken an action or provided data.
 It works well in conjunction with Resonate's .promise.resolve() method.